Hardcoded subtitles

 When to use it

 Hardcode when delivering to platforms with weak or unreliable caption support (TikTok, Instagram Reels, YouTube Shorts, ad networks), when style is critical (designer captions, kinetic typography), or when you want guaranteed visibility regardless of the viewer's settings.
+Use a soft caption track (SRT/VTT) instead for long-form YouTube, Vimeo, courses, and anywhere accessibility compliance requires a toggleable track.

 Frequently asked